mathjax/MathJax-docs/start.rst

 Secure Access to the CDN
 ------------------------

-When the the MathJax CDN is accessed via the address ``http://cdn.mathjax.org``, data is downloaded over a regular, insecure HTTP connection.
+When the MathJax CDN is accessed via the address ``http://cdn.mathjax.org``, data is downloaded over a regular, insecure HTTP connection.
 This introduces a security risk, since it is possible a hostile 3rd party could intercept the MathJax program data,